bobdavies2000/OpenCVB/README.md

     recently?
 Post if some configuration problems prevent the camera from working in OpenCVB.

+-   “Mark of the Web” problem.
+Some of the .resx files are marked as coming from the web as part of the download of a release.
+It is not clear how to avoid this but the solution is to right click the offending file, select “Properties”, and click the “Unblock” checkbox in the General tab of the properties.
+Any suggestions on how to avoid this problem would be welcome.

 -   Python Scripts Fail: Python setup has 2 parts – telling OpenCVB which Python to use and running the requirements.txt.
 There is a description below on how to set those up.